gaps-closure/ect/documentation/algorithm-ex/algorithm-ex.md

 We can encode these rules and others in a constraint solver as in `manual-encode.smt2`, using the format given by `formal/z3-verifier.md`.

-## Implementation notes

-Use haskell, tag on to existing main.hs, but only operate on refactored file and refactored json.

-Encode base environment and constraints as above.
-Pass over LLVM AST, assign each node an integer, encode labels and dependencies over integers.
-Remember to encode negations as well (i.e. labeled is false for all unlabeled nodes) to prevent any z3 shenanigans.